rrmcmurry/Arm/README.md

 sudo systemctl enable arm.service sudo systemctl start arm.service
 ```
-At this point arm.py should always run on startup
+At this point arm.py should start running automatically, and will always run on startup

-## Usage

 ## License